usmc0341/availa-buddy/README.md

 # availa-buddy

-This script checks a user's availability and scheduled events for a certain number of forecasted days.
-It uses the 'icalBuddy' command line utility to fetch this information from the user's calendars in the calendar.app on MacOS. availa-buddy checks all local and account synced calendars set up on your mac.
-To view calendars open the calendar app, and from the title bar select Calendar > settings > general > default settings.
+As a professional, and parent, I find that my time faces ever competing interests.
+To help with that I created a simple little python project to help keep track of the many calendars I use between by family, and work.
+It uses the 'icalBuddy' command line utility to fetch event or availability information from the user's calendars in the calendar app and outputs it in a neatly formatted list or either your upcoming events for x days, or weekday availability for x days.
+Output is grouped by day.
+Availa-buddy checks all local and account synced calendars set up on your mac.

 ## Getting Started